Volunteer Experience (Optional)

 Saturday – Church of St, Anne, Via Dolorosa, Church of the Holy Sepulcher, Mt.
 Zion, Garden Tomb, and shopping (evening Mass today)

 Once again, our touring day will begin at 8 am, at Stephen’s Gate.
 We’ll continue on to the Church of St. Anne, singing together.
 We will go to the Stations of the Cross, and into the Church of the Holy Sepulcher.
 We will continue to the Armenian Quarter of the Old City to Mt.
 Zion and the Upper Room.
 The tomb of King David is in this area and we will visit that venerated site.
 We will finish our day with a visit to the Garden Tomb and then attend Mass or have the evening free for you to choose what to do or where to go.

 Masada, Dead Sea, and tel Tamar tour

 We will begin the day with an American cup of coffee and serve ourselves at the breakfast bar.
 Early risers can climb Prayer Mountain or walk around the ancient walls of Tamar.
 At 8 am we will board our bus and head for Masada, arriving before the Jerusalem crowd gets there.
 The fortress was built by Herod the Great and it is known today as the site where 960 religious Jews died rather than going into captivity under the Romans.
 When we leave Masada, we will go down to the shores of the Dead Sea at Ein Bokek, where there are luxury hotels and shops, and where there is access to the warm waters of the Sea.
 Afterward we’ll go back to Biblical Tamar Park where we will tour this historic city that dates back to at least the time of Abraham.
 We will learn more about the 26,000 artifacts that have been found at Tamar and about the plan for its continued development by Blossoming Rose.
-We will enjoy our dinner together and then join Joan as she shares the vision of Biblical Tamar Park while we sit around the campfire.
+We will enjoy our dinner together and then we can sit around the campfire.